A Mom’s Guide to Raising Thriving Kids with ADHD

 I’m a mom who went looking for answers—and instead found patterns.

-As I researched, listened, and learned from other moms raising kids with ADHD, something became clear: the kids who were thriving had parents who were growing in very specific ways.
+As I researched, listened, and learned from other moms raising kids with ADHD, something became clear: the kids who were thriving had parents who were leading in very specific ways.

 They weren’t doing everything “right.”